 Stalking is a crime that impacts millions of Americans a year, and can include a wide range of behaviors from online harassment to physically following a person or leaving items at his or her house.
 At Blackburn Center, we help victims of stalking in Westmoreland County, PA.
-Our free, confidential hotline is available 24/7: 724-836-1122 or 1-888-832-2272.
+Our free, confidential hotline is available 24/7: 1-888-832-2272.
 All calls are free of charge and can be anonymous.

 Stalking can take many forms.
 At its core, stalking occurs when a person repeatedly watches, follows or harasses another person, making him or her feel afraid or unsafe.
 A stalker can be known to his her victim, such as a past boyfriend or girlfriend, or even a stranger.
 While the actual legal definition varies by state, here are some examples of what stalkers may do: